xiaweijie1996/R2M-Model/README.md

 The distance from other panels (horizontal) shall be: 0.5m

 For an inclined surface use the following website can be used: https://www.monsolar.com/separacion-paneles-solares

+## Explanation for the Billing part

+**Variables that the user have to change for the given case**

+**Updating Tariffs**

+the tariffs can be updated from the utility company's website. in the tool, two types of customers with two different tariffs are considered for the case study.

+Following the Spanish Tariff scheme, for Customers with a connection point of 15kW or above, the type of tariff used is "3.0 TD".
+To keep it simple, customers under this tariff are considered to be `Business` in nature becuase of larger connection point.
+There are 3 different components to this tariffs which will be explained in short.
+3.0TD tariffs contains 6 price periods distributed across 24 hours (a day).

+`Energy_term_3`: This component signifies the cost of using the electricity for each of the 6 periods given per unit MWh consumed.
+`Power_term_3`: This component signifies the cost of having the power connection for a period of time, which in this case is kW per day.
+`Billed_power_3`: This componnet signifies the amount of power being supplied by the DSO at any given time, in this case denoted in kW.

+"2.0 TD"

+The customers who are connected less than 15kW or below are considered to be `Homeowners` or `Residential` customers.
+There can be several other possibilities but are neglected to keep the tool simple and accessable to the majority. the tariff assigned consists of 3 periods distributed across 24 hours (a day).

+`Energy_term_2`: Same as `Energy_term_3` for 2.0 TD that contains only 3 periods.
+`Power_term_2`: Same as `Power_term_3` for 2.0 TD.
+`Billed_power_2`: Same as `Billed_power_3` for 2.0 TD.

+**Furthurmore, there are few variables that are independent of the Utility company that the customer is entitled.**